THERE IS A REBALANCING BONUS ... FALSE

 Everyone would love a simple procedural rule that miraculously improves your investment returns.
 Rebalancing your asset weightings back to a static asset allocation is one of the services that financial advisors sell as just that.
 The common understanding is that rebalancing is always a good thing.
 The belief it produces an income gain is now entrenched.
 This is wrong.

 For proof look only at history.
 While no general rules can be drawn from the one situation that happened to be history, any rule proposed MUST be validated by that one known situation if it is to be correct.
-The Canadian data for a portfolio of 50:50 debt:equity from 1960 to 2011 shows that rebalancing sometimes increased returns, especially during periods of recession.
+The Canadian data for a portfolio of 50:50 debt:equity from 1960 to 2015 shows that rebalancing sometimes increased returns, especially during periods of recession.
 Other times it decreased returns.
-In total over the 51 years there has been a 0.37% annualized benefit - assuming zero costs for rebalancing.
-But the gap may well close again.
-The data backup can be seen on this spreadsheet's Sheet 15.

-Sheet 26 of that spreadsheet has the US data showing a large negative rebalancing bonus.
+The US data from 1926 to 2015 shows a large negative rebalancing bonus.

 This misperception has its roots in academic work that has been mis-represented to the public.
 The most widely quoted source is William Bernstein.
 He first presented the 'Rebalancing Bonus' in the 1996 piece, again in a 1997 paper and then again in 2000.
 Fanning the flames was a quote from David Swensen's 'Unconventional Success' page 198 " In fiscal year 2003, Yale executed approximately $3.8 billion in rebalancing trades, roughly evenly split between purchases and sales.
 Net profit from rebalancing amounted to approximately $26 million, representing 1.6% return on the 1.6 billion equity portfolio."